omgnetwork/elixir-omg/docs/exit_validation.md

     - the Child Chain server listens to every `InFlightExitPiggybacked` Root Chain event (on outputs) and immediately "spends" the piggybacked outputs - as long as the IFEing tx has been included in the chain and the output exists

 There are scenarios, when a race condition/reorg on the root chain might make the Child Chain Server block spending of a particular UTXO **too late**, regardless of the immediacy mentioned above.
-This is acceptable as long as the delay doesn't exceed a predetermined `sla_margin`.
+This is acceptable as long as the delay doesn't exceed `scheduled finalization time` minus the predetermined `sla_margin`.

 ## Standard Exits